joshuamiller/erlang_twitter/README.markdown

 The _status_ and _user_ records as defined in twitter\_client.hrl represent statuses and users as returned by API requests.

 Ideally all API method functions are accessed through the gen\_server API exposed by the module.
 The twitter\_client:call/2 and twitter\_client:call/3 functions are used for this purpose.
 The API method functions can also be accessed directly if you wish to bypass the twitter\_client gen\_server altogether.

+## Using Oauth

+To use the oauth functionality in erlang\_twitter, you need the erlang-oauth library available [here](http://github.com/tim/erlang-oauth).
+Once you have your application's Consumer keypair (obtained from Twitter) and a Token and a Secret for your users, you can make OAuth requests to Twitter like

+    1> inets:start().
+    2> twitter_client:status_user_timeline("http://twitter.com/", Consumer, Token, Secret, []).

+Note: User session management via add\_session is not currently available.

 ## Multiple Sessions